 For single entry for each device:

-Select the PowerShell Scripts tab, then click Add (Windows Explorer will open directly in the path where you copied the onboarding script earlier).
+Select the PowerShell Scripts tab, then select Add (Windows Explorer opens directly in the path where you copied the onboarding script earlier).
 Navigate to onboarding PowerShell script

 Onboard-NonPersistentMachine.ps1.
-There's no need to specify the other file, as it will be triggered automatically.
+There's no need to specify the other file, as it is triggered automatically.

 For multiple entries for each device:

-Select the Scripts tab, then click Add (Windows Explorer will open directly in the path where you copied the onboarding script earlier).
+Select the Scripts tab, then click Add (Windows Explorer opens directly in the path where you copied the onboarding script earlier).
 Navigate to the onboarding bash script

 Test your solution: